TaylortheGenie/insurance_claims/README.md

 ## Introduction

+This is an end to end machine learning project using flask for deployment.

 The goal of this project is to predict the *possibility* that an insurance policyholder files a claim within the next six months.
 This is a classification analysis project.

 **Predictor variables**: